Updated for Warlords of Draenor

 - Glyph of Spirit Roll – get back to the raid a bit faster.

 Windwalker Monk Stat Priorities

-Crit scales well and syncs well with various of your abilities.
+Crit scales well and syncs well with your various abilities.

 In-Depth Rotation Guide